 - Yoga is beneficial for both body and mind.

-- By doing regular Yoga practice all the health related issues can be resolved.
+- By doing regular Yoga practise all the health-related issues can be resolved.

 - Yoga provides mental peace thereby making the environment and surroundings blissful.